+The primary benefit of sharing an electric toothbrush is the reduced cost.
 When you break down the cost of ownership of an electric toothbrush to be used by two people rather than one, the cost comes down.
-In most cases, this is almost half because the cost is now split two ways.
+In most cases this is almost half because the cost is now split two ways.

 However, there is the added costs of accounting for extra brush heads for the second user, but don’t be put off.
 Whilst there is extra cost in buying more brush heads, because you now need to buy more, you can buy in bulk and may well be able to achieve an overall lower cost per brush head.

 There might be a brush you were eyeing up, but could not justify it just for yourself.
 However, now you are looking to share it, maybe it is a more viable option and the other user could benefit too.